 The KILL circuit detects digital silence by testing for an all-zero or all-ones data word in the left or right channel before the digital filter.
-The output is switched active LOW when silence has been detected for at least 250 ms, or if mute is active.
-Two modes are available which can be selected by register C:
+The output is switched active LOW when silence has been detected for at least 250 ms, or if mute is active, or in CD ROM modes.
+Two modes are available which can be selected by register C;

-1 pin kill: KILL active LOW indicates silence detected on both left and right channels.

-2 pin kill: KILL active LOW indicates silence detected on left channel.
+- 1 pin kill: KILL active LOW indicates silence detected on both left and right channels. - 2 pin kill: KILL active LOW indicates silence detected on left channel.
 V3 active LOW indicates silence detected on right channel.